Battle of Sedan (1940): French defences at Sedan

-The French defences at Sedan were weak and neglected.
-The French had long believed that the German Army would not attack through the Sedan sector as part of their concentrated effort, and only Brigadier General Henri Lafontaine's French 55th Infantry Division, a category B division, was allocated to this sector.
-The Maginot Line ended 20 km east of Sedan at La Ferté, where Fort No. 505 constituted its most westerly position.
+The French defences at Sedan had been neglected and were weak.
+The French had long believed that the German Army would not attack through the Sedan sector, and only Brigadier General Henri Lafontaine's French 55th Infantry Division, a category B division, was allocated to this sector.
+The Maginot Line ended 20 km east of Sedan at La Ferté, with Fort No. 505 as its westernmost component.
 Sedan was a part of the extended Maginot Line that ran north behind the Meuse river.
-Between Sedan and La Ferté lay the Stenay gap, which was a stretch of unprotected terrain not covered by French defences or natural obstacles.
+Between Sedan and La Ferté lay the Stenay gap, a stretch of unprotected terrain not covered by French defences or natural obstacles.
 This was the reason a significant number of French generals insisted on strengthening this sector, while ignoring Sedan.

-As the French constructed further fortifications, Luftwaffe reconnaissance aircraft picked up the activity and reported it.
+As the French constructed further fortifications, Luftwaffe reconnaissance aircraft detected the activity and reported it.
 The steep slopes on the banks of the Meuse, added to what appeared in photographic reconnaissance to be a formidable barrier of bunkers and defence lines, caused Colonel-General Gerd von Rundstedt, the commander in chief of Army Group A, to question the wisdom of Guderian in choosing Sedan as the point of maximum effort.
 To identify how strong these fortifications were, a team of photographic specialists were called in to evaluate the pictures.
 Their analysis concluded that what appeared to be strong fortified positions were just the construction sites of half-built bunkers that were, to all intents and purposes, empty shells.
-The contribution of the specialists tilted the Sedan attack plan into Guderian's favour.
+The contribution of the specialists tilted the Sedan attack plan in Guderian's favour.